-My second novel, Instant Adult, is now available.
-It’s not necessary to read Maybe Next Year before you read Instant Adult, but doing so will enhance your experience.
+My second novel, Instant Adult, and third novel, Open Books, Closed Sets are now available.
+It’s not necessary to read Maybe Next Year before you read the subsequent novels, but doing so will enhance your experience.

 Subscribers to my newsletter will have the opportunity to purchase subsequent books at discounted prices as they are released.
 You can subscribe to my newsletter in the box below.